Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/pascal/overview.md

 end.
 ```

-checks set membership of an element in a set
+checks membership of an element in a set

 ```pascal
 Red in s1; { true }